iefraim/crowdfunding/README.md

 3.  functions/mysql.php to match connection details, localhost, user, pass, db.
 4. make sure crowdfund and admin, data folder has 755 permissions
 5. change names and img, look for response email

+ TODO:
+check which admin files i changed ask efraim, if we can allow duplicate team names. on team listing page is no id is shown, show most recent ones. probably donation lsiting also get better text for team submission email. on donation page, x for delete needs to be clearer that it's a link. change all sql inserts to pdo prepare .